PRISM — Personality Profile · BD SELECT

 012345678910

 Paulo shows a balanced social orientation with a slight preference for reserve.
 He observes before engaging, is most comfortable in one-to-one exchanges, and protects quiet time to concentrate.
-He holds his own in groups with a steady, decisive manner, yet his measured style can initially read as distance.
+He holds his own in groups with a steady, decisive manner.
+At first, his measured style can look like distance.
 Trust, once established, is solid.

 Cooperation